Last Updated: May 22, 2020 at 6:04 p.m.

 Buildings and Services: Malley, Leavey Center, and the Learning Commons are closed, pursuant to the County Shelter in Place Order.
 The bookstore is closed but available online for Spring book orders and Winter returns.
 Benson is open for grab-and-go dining options for those remaining on campus.
 Students are required to follow social-distancing procedures while in Benson.

-Events and Athletics: All on-campus events with more than 35 attendees, including Athletics, have been canceled until further notice.
+Events and Athletics: All on-campus events, including Athletics, have been canceled until June 30, in response to continuing County and State shelter-in-place orders.

 Email Questions: In addition to sending regular email updates, we established an email address for anyone with specific questions: email@example.com.
 A previously established phone hotline is no longer being manned due to the County Shelter in Place Order.